-212) For an alternative approach, see Shabbos Parshas Bereishis 5748: "May it be Hashem's will that the sale of mitzvos meet with outstanding and resounding success; success that translates into a lot of money for the shul.
+270) Another reason is offered on Shabbos Parshas Bereishis 5748: "May it be Hashem's will that the sale of mitzyos meet with outstanding and resounding success; success that translates into a lot of money for the shul.
 The main thing is that we very soon merit the era in which it will no longer be necessary to sell mitzvos because gold and silver will be available in abundance...in a manner of 'I will pour out.'
 Then, the congregation will also be in a complete state, kahal gadol, all as one-both those who wear a physical shtreimel along with those who wear a spiritual shtreimel.
-'A
+'A great congregation shall return here'-to our Holy Land, to the holy city of Yerushalayim, to the Beis Hamikdash, and in a manner of "Hashem will not